A New Framework Prioritizes Continuous Improvement During Pre-Construction Risk Assessment

 Standardization, design reviews, and risk-based inspection metrics that create accountability and better “close-out” preoccupancy processes can breathe new value into the pre-construction risk assessment process.
 By driving performance improvement, this framework moves PCRA beyond compliance and helps hospitals trust that they are effectively mitigating potential risks to patients and staff.

-Hospitals that have adopted this framework have found additional value in converting these PCRA metrics to key performance indicators they could present to hospital leadership and use within the hospital’s annual Environment of Care report.
-This built greater value upon their success and ensured future vulnerabilities were identified quickly.
+Hospitals that have adopted this framework have found additional value in converting these PCRA metrics to key performance indicators they can present to hospital leadership and use within the hospital’s annual Physical Environment, formerly known as the Environment of Care, report; enabling greater value upon successes, and ensuring future vulnerabilities are identified quickly, better protecting patients and staff.

 Want to apply this enhanced PCRA framework to your next project?
 Reach out to the professionals at EH&E any time with questions or to discuss opportunities to partner on a safe, effective PCRA process.